Tata Telcoline

 The Tata Telcoline is a mid-size pickup truck made by the Indian automaker Tata Motors since 1988.
 In India, it was originally known as the Tatamobile 206, and since 2002, the name was changed to the Tata 207 DI.
-In export markets, it has been sold as the Tatamobile, Tata Loadbeta, or simply Tata Pick Up.
+In export markets, it has been sold as the Tatamobile, Tata Loadbeta, Tata Xenon and Tata Pick Up.

-First generation (1988-2005)
+First generation (1988–2008)

 Introduced in July 1988, the Tatamobile 206 pick-up (the original name used in India) was designed and engineered by Telco (Tata Engineering and Locomotive Company) and was the first light commercial vehicle launched by Tata Motors after the heavy duty Tata 407 (a vehicle based on the Mercedes-Benz T2 design).
 Developed in two years, the pick up sold a total of 61,691 examples in India during the 1988 and 1989 model years and 64,941 vehicles between 1989 and 1990.
 With the Tatamobile 206, the Indian automaker acquired 25% of the market share in the light commercial vehicle segment.